Skip to main content ↓

 Video marketing is huge, which means you probably create videos on a regular basis.
 There’s no reason why they can’t be repurposed into amazing email campaigns as well.

-Have a tutorial video laying around?
+Have a tutorial video lying around?
 Did your last Instagram story get a ton of engagement?
 Maybe you’re wondering what to do with your video catalog on YouTube.
 Craft email campaigns around this kind of content!
 Doing so could boost your open rates by 19% and your CTR by 50% according to Vidyard.
 Ummm… Yes, please!

 We should mention that videos don’t have to be embedded in your emails.
 You can share links if you’re more comfortable with this strategy.

-6. Create a “best selling” newsletter
+6. Create a “best-selling” newsletter

 You probably don’t think of the product descriptions on your website as “content,” but they are.
 This means that they can be repurposed into email newsletters just like your blog posts, videos, and other, more traditional forms of content marketing.

-For instance, you could create a “best selling” newsletter.
-Choose three to five of your best selling products; then copy and paste pictures of them into your email marketing software, as well as the product descriptions from your website.
+For instance, you could create a “best-selling” newsletter.
+Choose three to five of your best-selling products; then copy and paste pictures of them into your email marketing software, as well as the product descriptions from your website.

-Pro Tip: In each email, include the best selling products that are relevant to each segment of your list.
+Pro Tip: In each email, include the best-selling products that are relevant to each segment of your list.

 You can flip this idea on its head and do an “also bought” newsletter, too.
 When a customer buys a product, send them an email that includes related products they might also be interested in.
 The process is the same: just copy and paste pictures and descriptions.